DHL & Cisco Tip the IoT

 Adopting a similarly proactive approach to Internet of Things technology in the supply chain and logistics could yield impressive results.
 This is the crux of DHL and Cisco’s report.

 Similar reports and predictions have been made for the use of the IoT in other industries, such as manufacturing, and the IoT benefits to logistics have been tabled before in the past.
-Anyone interested in reading the full DHL and Cisco report, can do so here.

 By Jonathan Keane